Screaming Eagle Acquisition (NASDAQ:SCRM) Sees Unusually-High Trading Volume

 Screaming Eagle Acquisition Corp.
-(NASDAQ:SCRM – Get Free Report) shares saw unusually-strong trading volume on Tuesday .
-Approximately 1,520,762 shares traded hands during trading, an increase of 397% from the previous session’s volume of 305,754 shares.The stock last traded at $10.48 and had previously closed at $10.47.
+(NASDAQ:SCRM – Get Free Report) shares saw an uptick in trading volume on Tuesday .
+1,520,762 shares changed hands during mid-day trading, an increase of 397% from the previous session’s volume of 305,754 shares.The stock last traded at $10.48 and had previously closed at $10.47.

 Institutional Investors Weigh In On Screaming Eagle Acquisition